9makesthings/jquery-salary-calculator/README.md

     - display array on DOM x
     - display running total on DOM x
     - make the running total turn red if exceeds max $ x
+    - capture click for delete button to remove employee

+Stretchhhhhh
+    -